Noise-induced stop-and-go traffic dynamics: Modelling and control: Reviewing car-following models and traffic instabilities

-Another fundamental concept was established in the late 1950s.
-It consists of maintaining a constant time gap with the preceding vehicle.
-In fact, the existence of a phenomenological relationship between speed and distance can be traced back to one of the earliest traffic measurements in \cite{greenshield1934}.
-It was later called the California Code in the literature \cite{chandler1958traffic}.
-Such concept was physically related to safety braking distances in the early 1980s \cite{gipps_BehaviouralCarfollowingModel_1981}.
-Nowadays, the existence of an equilibrium relationship between speed and spacing, e.g., a constant time gap strategy with linear speed/spacing relationship, is assumed in most of modern car-following models through optimal velocity (OV) functions \cite{bando_DynamicalModelTraffic_1995,jiang_FullVelocityDifference_2001} or desired time gap \cite{treiber_CongestedTrafficStates_2000,tordeux2010adaptive}.
-Even norms for adaptive cruise control system recommand to maintain a constant time gap with the predecessor, ranging for instance from 0.8 to 2.2~s in ISO standards \cite{iso15622}.
+Another fundamental behavioural concept emerged in the late 1950s: maintaining a constant time gap with the preceding vehicle.
+The existence of a phenomenological relationship between speed and inter-vehicle distance can in fact be traced back to some of the earliest traffic measurements in the 1930s \cite{greenshield1934}.
+This relationship was later referred to in the literature as the \emph{California Code} \cite{chandler1958traffic} and physically interpreted in terms of safe braking distances \cite{gipps_BehaviouralCarfollowingModel_1981}.
+Today, the constant time-gap strategy, or more generally, the assumption of an equilibrium relationship between speed and spacing, is embedded in most modern car-following models, either through optimal velocity (OV) functions \cite{bando_DynamicalModelTraffic_1995,jiang_FullVelocityDifference_2001} or through desired time-gap parameters \cite{treiber_CongestedTrafficStates_2000,tordeux2010adaptive}.
+Moreover, standards for adaptive cruise control systems recommend maintaining a constant time gap to the predecessor, typically ranging from 0.8 to 2.2~s in ISO standards \cite{iso15622}.